Constipation. What a glorious topic. Especially if you are immature and mostly unprofessional, like myself.

 When you hear something like “polyethylene glycol” you probably think of something yucky and harsh.
 When I hear it, I think “sugar.”

 PEG is like that too.
-PEG that’s used in humans is a specific length and different than other PEGs used in industry.
+PEG that’s used in humans is a specific length and different from other PEGs used in industry.

 Drink a whole bottle if you have a colonoscopy, drink a capful if you have constipation.